 Last but not least, I made sure that the products I am choosing aren’t limited to just removing caulks.
 They should also be able to remove different kinds of tough stains, gum, tree sap oil, debris and tar from various surfaces, ranging from soft cloth fabric to strong metals.

-This is incredibly easy to use adhesive remover works on a variety of surfaces without harming the fabric.
-Be it carpet, clothes, furniture, upholstery, floor or any tough metal- the FG658 penetrates the toughest surfaces in an instant.
+This is incredibly easy to use adhesive-remover that works on a variety of materials without harming the surface.
+Be it carpet, clothes, furniture, upholstery, floor, or any tough metal- this spray gel caulk remover can penetrate through the toughest surfaces in an instant.

 From lipstick stains on your clothes to unsightly chewing on your carpet, from caulk, graffiti, tar, oil, marker stain to dried paint- it lets you clean just about any mess off any surface without breaking much sweat.